Pelvic Floor Tips & Postpartum Checkups

 What You’ll Be Learning In This Blog Post

-- Introduction To Pelvic Floor Therapy
+• Introduction To Pelvic Floor Physical Therapy

-- The role of the pelvic floor
+• The role of the pelvic floor muscles

-- What is pelvic floor dysfunction
+• What is pelvic floor dysfunction

-- Factors that contribute to pelvic health problems
+• Factors that contribute to pelvic health problems

-- What causes diastasis recti?
+• What causes diastasis recti?

-- Signs and symptoms of a hernia
+• Signs and symptoms of a hernia

-- Exercises to improve pelvic floor strength
+• Exercises to improve strength in the pelvic floor muscles

-- Post-pregnancy- necessary steps
+• Post-pregnancy- necessary steps

-- Final tips & advice
+• Final tips & advice

 When it comes to having kids, postpartum really is “the fourth trimester”.
 While part of our society still believes that once you have your baby your work is over, and you can return to normal (HA), most of us know that this is far from the case.

-I am all about staying active while pregnant as well as strong in order to prepare for labor.
+As a Certified Strength & Conditioning Specialist, I am all about staying active while pregnant as well as strong in order to prepare for labor.
 But the truth is, pregnancy changes our bodies and we need to work with our bodies to find a new “normal” – and the first step beings with your pelvic floor and postpartum checkup!

-My Initial Ideas Of Pelvic Floor
+My Initial Ideas On Pelvic Floor Muscles

-Confession: prior to my first pregnancy, I had no idea that pelvic floor therapy existed and really only saw my midwife for a typical postpartum checkup.
+Confession: prior to my first pregnancy, I had no idea that pelvic floor physical therapy existed and really only saw my midwife for a typical postpartum checkup.
 To be honest, I didn’t actually think much of my pelvic floor muscles at all (which I obviously now regret).

 Like most women, I thought sporadically of doing a few kegel exercises and would sometimes try to stop my pee midstream to work my pelvic floor muscles.
 I was under the impression that after kids, leaking while jumping is probably going to be normal and that it would be something to just get used to.